Arm Liposuction: Can Get Rid of Arm Fats with this Surgery?

 Traditional liposuction for arm

 Traditional arm liposuction is mostly done under general anesthesia, but the surgeon performs it under local anesthesia if the patient has a serious health problem.
 After administering anesthetics, a relatively large incision is made on the arm, and a suction device (cannula) is inserted into the fat tissue of the arm.
 Then, the surgeon moves the cannula forth and back manually to remove the fat deposits.
-This operation involves scarring, significant swelling, and bruising.
+This arm fat reduction operation involves scarring, significant swelling, and bruising.
 Also, it may cause damage to vessels and nerves; therefore, it is only used when the amount of fat in the arm is too much.

 Tumescent liposuction for arm

 In this method, the surgeon injects a dilute solution containing epinephrine and lidocaine into the fat tissue to numb the surgical area and melt down the fat walls.
 Then, they make tiny incisions and remove the fat cells using a thin cannula.
-The main advantage of this minimally-invasive procedure is that it involves less bruising, swelling, and scarring, and its results will be revealed sooner.
+The main advantage of this minimally invasive procedure is that it involves less bruising, swelling, and scarring, and its results will be revealed sooner.

 Ultrasound- and laser-assisted liposuction for arm